-McMaster Says Evidence of Russia Meddling 'Incontrovertible'
+McMaster Says Evidence of Russia Interference 'Incontrovertible'

 McMaster's remarks came in sharp contrast to Russian Foreign Minister Sergey Lavrov, who spoke minutes earlier from the same stage, and brushed off the indictment, calling it through an interpreter "just blabber."

-The New York Times reports, Lavrov attempted to bolster his case that Russia has done nothing wrong by citing Vice President Mike President's earlier assessment of the F.B.I investigation.
+The New York Times reports, Lavrov attempted to bolster his case that Russia has done nothing wrong by citing Vice President Mike Pence's earlier assessment of the F.B.I investigation.

 Pence told Axios on Wednesday, "irrespective of efforts that were made in 2016 by foreign powers, it is the universal conclusion of our intelligence communities that none of those efforts had any effect on the outcome of the 2016 election."